barry800414/master_thesis/ResultAnalysis/README.md

 # the module is to calculate basic statistical information from results, including, 1. max  2. average  3. standard deviation  [4. plot the figure if needed]
     python3 ./ResultStat.py

+# the module is to print out feature clusters to see the physical meaning
+    python3 ./PrintFeatureCluster.py PickleFile FeaturePickle